intarchboard/workshop-covid19/draft-iab-covid19-workshop.md

 of upstream traffic also exceeded the growth in downstream traffic, reflecting increased adoption and use of video conferencing and other remote work and school applications.

-Most traffic increases happen during non-traditional peak hours: Before Corona, the main time of use was in the evening hours during the week, whereas since March it has been spread equally across the day.
+Most traffic increases happen during non-traditional peak hours: Before the first COVID-19 lockdowns, the main time of use was in the evening hours during the week, whereas since March it has been spread equally across the day.
 That is, the increase in usage is mainly occurring outside the previous peak usage times (e.g. during the day while working from home).
 This means that, for the first time, network